Benedetto Croce: Political involvement

 As his fame increased, Croce was persuaded, against his initial wishes, to become involved in politics.
 In 1910, he was appointed to the Italian Senate, a lifelong position (Ryn, 2000:xi).
 He was an open critic of Italy's participation in World War I, feeling that it was a suicidal trade war.
 Although this made him initially unpopular, his reputation was restored after the war.
-In 1919, he supported the government of Francesco Saverio Nitti while also expressing his admiration for the nascent Weimar Republic and the German Social Democrats.
+In 1919, he supported the government of Francesco Saverio Nitti while also expressing his admiration for the nascent Weimar Republic and the Social Democratic Party of Germany.
 He was Minister of Public Education between 1920 and 1921 for the 5th and last government headed by Giovanni Giolitti.
 Benito Mussolini assumed power slightly more than a year after Croce's exit from the government; Mussolini's first Minister of Public Education was Giovanni Gentile, an independent who later became a fascist and with whom Croce had earlier cooperated in a philosophical polemic against positivism.
 Gentile remained minister for only a year but managed to begin a comprehensive reform of Italian education that was based partly on Croce's earlier suggestions.
-Gentile's reform remained in force well beyond the Fascist regime, and was only partly abolished in 1962.
+Gentile's reform remained in force well beyond the Fascist regime and was only partly abolished in 1962.

-Croce was instrumental in the relocation of the Biblioteca Nazionale Vittorio Emanuele III to Naples' Palazzo Reale in 1923.
+Croce was instrumental in the relocation of the Biblioteca Nazionale Vittorio Emanuele III to the Royal Palace of Naples in 1923.